 I’ve been in Byron Bay, catching up with some family from Ireland who are here on holidays.
 Catching up with people is one of the best reasons to travel.

 “Byron,” as the locals call it, is a good place to be and that is the reason it isn’t.
-Everyone wants to be here.
-The pavements in town are often crowded with tourists and travellers and all kinds of visitors.
-I guess the locals lost this town to themselves, some time ago.
+Everyone wants to be there.
+The town is usually crowded with all kinds of visitors.
+The locals lost the town to tourists hordes years ago.

 Byron has clean white surfing beaches with a tall headland at the southern end of the main beach looking over the Pacific Ocean.
 From the lighthouse there, you can see dolphins or sharks and in the cooler months there are whales.
 If you go then take a pair of binoculars if you can and you won’t be disappointed.
 I remember watching surfers sharing waves with dolphins, it was an awesome sight.

 The green hills around Byron extend north to the Border Ranges between the states.
 It’s a subtropical climate with a high rainfall where farmers grow avocados, bananas, macadamia nuts and cattle.
 On the river flats they grow sugar cane.
 The land is lush and wild with dense rain forest in places.
 The views from the ranges are spectacular and within easy reach of Byron.

 This area is a melting pot of diverse communities.
 There are plenty of folks living alternative lifestyles, new age thinkers, indigenous people, conservatives, hippies, farmers, retirees and surfers.
 A common trait is that people here seem more content with the simply quality of a country life than being caged in by suburbia.
 People get along with each other and the diversity works.